OPTICLOG

 2. The Magic of Logarithms (EL Zone System)

 The crown jewel of this tool is the EL Zone System, inspired by the legendary Ed Lachman, ASC.
-Unlike traditional IRE scales that are linear, EL Zone is Logarithmic.
+Unlike traditional IRE scales which measure video signal voltage, EL Zone is Logarithmic.

 L pixel = Linear Luminance